-If you choose not to take up an English Concessionary Travel Pass and are of pensionable age, disabled or mobility-impaired, you may choose one of the following concessions:
+If you choose not to take up an English Concessionary Travel Pass and are of State Pension age, disabled or mobility-impaired, you may still choose one of the following concessions:

-- a Disabled Persons Railcard - the subsidised annual cost is £20 or £54 for three years; it offers up to one-third off most national rail travel
+- A Disabled Persons Railcard offers up to one-third discount off most national rail travel for £20 for a year or £54 for three years.

-- Dial-a-Ride - offers a door-to-door service for residents who cannot access conventional public transport due to mobility problems or are over the age of 70.
+- Dial-a-Ride offers a door-to-door service for residents who cannot access conventional public transport due to mobility problems.